MinnPost/represent-minnesota/README.md

 1. Follow [this documentation](https://opennorth.github.io/represent-boundaries-docs/docs/install/) to setup Python and PostGIS.
 As of **July 16, 2019**, from this URL you should start by following steps 1-7 under Install Dependencies, and then step 1 under Install Represent Boundaries.
 2. Clone this git repository.
 3. Run `pipenv install`.
 This completes steps 2-6 of the Install Represent Boundaries section of the docs above.
 4. Copy .env.example to .env and fill in the values from your local setup (or Heroku if you are deploying).
-This veers away from the docs above for the sake of hosting on Heroku more easily.
+This veers away from the docs above for the sake of hosting on Heroku more easily. `SECRET_KEY` cannot be blank.
 5. Run `python manage.py migrate` to initially populate the database.

 ## Running